 Welcome to the Great West Way.
 It's time to explore England.
 To uncover tales of the past.
 And experience all that's to offer today.
 Welcome to a journey through time.
 And an adventure across England.
 The Great West Way is based on one of the first great roads, commissioned by the Kings of England.
 As you travel between London to Bristol, you'll uncover the very soul of England.
 The Great West Way brings you to world-famous sites such as Stonehenge, Roman Bath with its double World Heritage status and Windsor Castle, but the real joy is in discovering somewhere different, a real slice of England that you can take back home with you - as memories, as photographs, or even as a bottle of craft ale or piece of local art.
 At one end of the Great West Way is London, with its famous royal sights and rich cultural heritage.
-At the other, Bath and Bristol - close neighbours geographically, yes, but with very different personalities.
+At the other, Bath and Bristol close neighbours geographically, yes, but with very different personalities.
 Elegant Bath is renowned for its classical Georgian architecture and romantic literary connections.
 While Bristol is a riot of alternative art, music and dining experiences.
 In between lie relaxing riverside towns, lush green landscapes, and characterful villages.

 There's so much more to the Great West Way than simply getting from A to B. The Great West Way is for travellers who want to explore further and delve deeper.
 Those who relish the journey.
 The curious, for whom the colourful characters they chance upon are as fascinating as the places they visit.

 There are many ways to experience the Great West Way.
 But whether you choose to travel by road, rail or water, on two feet or two wheels, base yourself in one place for a while or move on every day, you can create your own itinerary and write your own story.
-Take the direct route and the Great West Way runs for 125 miles... add in all the tempting trails and off-the-beaten-track detours and there are 500 miles or more to explore.
-As you follow its twists and turns, along paths taken by generations of travellers, you'll encounter the very essence of England.
+The Great West Way navigates over 500 miles of twists and turns with tempting trails and off-the-beaten-track detours there is so much to explore.
+Follow paths taken by generations of travellers and you'll encounter the very essence of England.
 Along the Great West Way you'll find three breathtaking Areas of Outstanding Natural Beauty - the Chilterns, the Cotswolds and the North Wessex Downs - as well as the UNESCO World Heritage Sites of Stonehenge and Avebury, Kew Gardens and Bath.
-"A Journey of Discovery"